MLB on TBS: Pre-2007: relationship with the Braves

 When Major League Baseball was realigned into three divisions each within the American and National Leagues in 1994, TBS offered Major League Baseball US$40-$45 million a year for rights to another round of postseason games (presumably, matches from the newly created Division Series).
 Instead, Major League Baseball along with ABC and NBC formed a revenue sharing joint venture called The Baseball Network (which was dissolved after the 1995 season).
 Meanwhile, CBS was offering $130 million a year to renew its previous contract (a four-year agreement that began in 1990 and ran until 1993) before being shut out, as well.

 During NBC's coverage of the 2000 Division Series between the New York Yankees and Oakland Athletics, regular play-by-play announcer Bob Costas decided to take a breather after anchoring NBC's prime time coverage of the Summer Olympic Games from Sydney.
 In Costas' place was Atlanta Braves announcer Skip Caray, who teamed with Joe Morgan before Costas' return for the ALCS.
 It was not just Costas but all of NBC's production crews who were down in Sydney.
 The Olympics ended just two days before the MLB playoffs started that year, so the TBS crew worked the Division Series games for NBC.

-In 2003, the Braves telecasts on TBS underwent significant changes for the first time in many years, reflecting an increase in the network's rights fee payments to Major League Baseball.
+In 2003, the Braves telecasts on TBS underwent significant changes for the first time in many years, reflecting an increase in TBS's rights fee payments to Major League Baseball.
 In turn, national sponsors could fulfill their advertising commitments by purchasing ads on TBS, in addition to ESPN or Fox.
 In the process, Don Sutton and Joe Simpson assumed duties as lead commentators, while longtime play-by-play announcers Skip Caray and Pete Van Wieren had their participation on the broadcasts reduced.
 This was done in an attempt to combat criticism of Caray's on-air "home team" bias and to market its baseball coverage to fans of MLB teams other than the Braves.
-Meanwhile, the brand Braves Baseball on TBS was replaced by Major League Baseball on TBS.
+Meanwhile, the brand Braves Baseball on TBS was replaced by MLB on TBS.
 The move was strongly criticized by Braves fans, Atlanta area media outlets and Braves manager Bobby Cox.
 Over 90% of Braves fans who voted in an online poll conducted by the Atlanta Journal-Constitution preferred Caray and Van Wieren to the more neutral broadcasts.
 The move backfired, and ratings for the TBS broadcasts declined sharply.
 After that year's All-Star break, TBS brought back Caray and Van Wieren to work with the two analysts, while broadcasts reverted to the Braves Baseball on TBS brand the following year.